Who Is Uketsu?

 Literary Analysis

 Chapter Three shifts the novel from modern procedural mystery into Gothic horror, and the transition is earned.
-The ancestral estate functions as the Katabuchi family’s architectural origin myth: the jammed fusuma, the hidden room, the windowless wing are not recent innovations.
+The ancestral estate is the Katabuchi family's architectural origin myth.
+The jammed fusuma, the hidden room and the windowless wing are not recent innovations.
 They are centuries of accumulated spatial habit.
-The family has been building these rooms for generations.
+The family has built these rooms for generations.

-The massive altar at the center of the house is the novel’s most potent symbol.
-It physically dominates the floor plan, positioned at the geometric center of the corridor so that movement through the house requires passing around it.
-The family cannot go from one side of its own home to the other without acknowledging the altar’s presence.
-Ancestral weight made architectural.
+The massive altar at the center of the house is the novel's most potent symbol.
+It physically dominates the floor plan.
+It sits at the geometric center of the corridor, so all movement through the house passes around it.
+The family cannot cross its own home without acknowledging the altar.
+Ancestral weight becomes architecture.

-Yuzuki’s father is a genuinely tragic figure, an ordinary person who committed a monstrous act under the delusion that he was protecting his family, and who could not survive the weight of what he had done.
-He is an early version of Keita, the figure the novel will examine with much more patience in Chapter Four.
+Yuzuki's father is a genuinely tragic figure.
+He is an ordinary person who committed a monstrous act.
+He believed the delusion that he protected his family.
+He could not survive the weight of what he did.
+He is an early version of Keita, the figure the novel examines with much more patience in Chapter Four.

 Connective Tissue